A DELTA course in Toronto requires significant time and effort. Make the most of this investment by studying with us.

 The written exam for Module One, held in June or December, comprises two papers of 1.5 hours each.
 You can take the exam here or another approved exam centre.

-The Module Two course is a part-time course, conducted face-to-face over 16 weeks (evenings, 5 pm-8:15 pm and includes six Saturdays, 10 am-3 pm).
+The Module Two course is a part-time course, conducted face-to-face over 17 weeks on Tuesday and Thursday evenings (5:15 pm-8:30 pm and includes six Saturdays, 10 am-3 pm).

-The Module Three course is a part-time mini-course, conducted face-to-face over two evenings (5 pm – 8:15 pm) and one Saturday (10 am-3 pm) with follow up draft and consultation done via email.
+The Module Three course is a part-time mini-course, conducted face-to-face over two Saturdays, March 23rd and 30th (10 am-3 pm) with follow up draft and consultation done via email.

 Toronto DELTA Full Course Content